filizipek/CS210.1-activity_monitor_project/README.md

 Introduction

-Welcome to the CS 210 project, a comprehensive exploration of macOS Activity Monitor data.
+Welcome to my CS 210 project, a comprehensive exploration of my macOS Activity Monitor data.
 The primary objective is to gain insights into the utilization of system resources by various applications, with a specific focus on understanding the correlation between energy impact and CPU usage.

 Project Overview